EmrNITK/Web_dev_3.0/README.md

-# EMR's Club Website Project - Contribution Guidelines
+# EMR's Club Website 3.0 - Contribution Guidelines

 Welcome to the EMR's Club Website Project!
 We appreciate your interest in contributing to our project.
 To ensure consistency and maintain a high standard of code quality, we have established some guidelines that all contributors should follow.
 Please read the following guidelines carefully before making any contributions.